Yesterday, Tom showed us a different type of functor than the ordinary Haskell

 Num instances, but can we use this to fold other types of lists?
 Of course we can, and to do so we’ll need to change the input type to our fold.
 Here’s an example of adapting the left fold to a different input and output type.

 lengther :: L String String lengther = dimap length (\s -> "The total length was " ++ show s) summer testLengther :: String testLengther = runFold lengther ["24", "days", "of", "hackage", "!"]

 > testLengther "The total length was 16"

 Profunctor definitions on hackage, although they are used in the internals of

 lens.
-Personally I have used them heavily in a Haskell relation database EDSL that I have developed (currently private, but which I hope will be open-sourced at some point in the future).
-In that library there are profunctors which act exactly as the intuition about them suggests: they can be seen as consuming values of one type and producing values of another.
+Personally I have used them heavily in Opaleye, a relation database EDSL.
+In Opaleye there are profunctors which act exactly as the intuition about them suggests: they can be seen as consuming values of one type and producing values of another.
 For example there is a

 Profunctor instance for “consuming” the rows returned by a query running on PostgreSQL and “producing” the equivalent values in Haskell.